Examples

 """

-# This will shutdown and overwrite any existing pipeline with the same name.
+# This will stop and overwrite any existing pipeline with the same name.

 pipeline = PipelineBuilder(client, name="notebook", sql=sql).create_or_replace()